KooroshRZ/Red-Team-Study/Books/RedTeam-Development_And_Operations/index.md

 	+ Measure security operations as a whole
 	+ more depth

-Check NIST guidlines for cyber security frameworks homeworks
+ChecNIST guidlines for cyber security frameworks homeworks